How to Grow Garlic

 Wait for spring!

 Be sure to mulch this well.
-I used leaves from my yard, straw would work well too.
+I used wood chips some manure and leaves from my yard, straw would work well too.

 In the spring if your mulch is very thick go ahead and pull away the mulch.
 This can be done right around the time that spring flowers like daffodils are blooming.
 Young green shoots should be showing soon!

 Keep your garlic area weeded.
 Hoes can damage the garlic so be sure not to use tools too deeply.
-Your best bet is to weed my hand.
+Your best bet is to weed by hand.

-As your garlic grows clip the flower buds short.
+As your garlic grows clip any flower buds that show up.
 This will encourage the bulbs to grow.

 You will want to 'cure' the garlic.
 This simply means leaving the garlic out in the open air to dry.
 Be sure to keep the curing garlic out of the rain.
 When the skins of the bulbs are dry the curing time is complete.
 This may take up to 2 weeks.